 Last year I noticed two big shifts to my cooking approach.
 One, fixing up the kitchen.
 It’s incredible how much more time I enjoy spending in the kitchen since I gave it a makeover last year.
 Two, getting sick and then cooking myself back to health.
 There’s nothing like being diagnosed with a gut related chronic illness to make you really re-assess your health and relationship with eating.
 Even my consultant was shocked at how fast I’d got myself back from the brink, although when I mentioned it was all down to food of course he didn’t want to hear it but that’s another story for a different day.

 Like some people, I’ve found myself with a bit more time over the last few weeks.
 In the absence of being able to go out, cooking has taken on a new form of excitement and dinner is probably one of the highlights of the day.
 We’ve also been challenged by changed shopping methods – getting creative with what we have in the cupboards, or making food from what’s available rather than what we want.
+Whilst I’m very definitely in the vegan/vegetarian food camp, I fully appreciate that there are many meat eaters out there and my recommendation would be trying a BUBBA burger, look no further for BUBBA burger cooking instructions.

 I’m quite good at not taking things for granted but even I was someone who would pop to the shops and always expect to find whatever food stuff I wanted to make.
 And I’ll hold my hands up and say although far from wasteful, I’ve always been the person with too many half-used jars of things stuck in the back of the fridge that invariably need throwing out before being used fully.
 I used to stick to recipes religiously, unable to think about what swaps could potentially work instead.
 Now I feel so much more confident in just switching out ingredients based on what’s available rather than jacking it all in if I couldn’t find the exact item.